 Sign.
-Any material, structure, or device, or part thereof, composed of lettered or pictorial matter that is located out-of-doors, or on the exterior of any building, or indoors as a window sign, displaying an advertisement, announcement, notice, or name, and shall include any declaration, demonstration, display, representation, illustration, or insignia used to advertise or promote the interests of any person, or business, or cause when such is placed in view of the general public.
+Any material, structure, or device, or part thereof, composed of lettered or pictorial matter that is located out-of-doors, or on the exterior of any building, or indoors as a window sign, displaying information when such is placed in view of the general public.
 Signs shall include: Any sign defined in this section or otherwise regulated under this ordinance; flags, banners, pennants, streamers, balloons, spinners or similar devices; and any other fixed or portable device or vehicle placed on a parcel of land and used as a sign to convey information to the public.
-(3-10-98)
+Signs do not include decorations for any holiday located on private property and not within 25 feet of the travelled way of any road within the Town.

 Sign Directory.
-A listing of two (2) or more business enterprises, consisting of a matrix and sign components.
+A listing of two (2) or more separate messages, such as business identifiers, consisting of a matrix and sign components.